 Dan Russomanno joined the Eller College of Management in 2014 after earning his PhD in Business Administration and Accounting from Pennsylvania State University.
 In addition to his teaching experience, he worked as a senior associate for PricewaterhouseCoopers, as an assistant vice president for Lehman Brothers and as an assistant vice president for Barclays Capital.
 His current research focuses on corporate governance matters impacting financial reporting.
 He is also a member of the American Accounting Association and a licensed CPA in Arizona.

 - ACCT 532 Audit Simulation

-- Ashraf M., P.N.
-Michas and D. Russomanno.
+- Ashraf, M., P.N.
+Michas, and D. Russomanno.
+2019.
 The Impact of Audit Committee Information Technology Expertise on the Reliability and Timeliness of Financial Reporting.
-The Accounting Review (conditionally accepted)
+The Accounting Review (forthcoming).

-- The Interplay between Auditor Office Size and Executive Accountants in Mitigating Restatements (with Paul Michas and Adrienne C. Rhodes) (preparing initial submission).
+- The Interplay between Auditor Office Size and Executive Accountants in Mitigating Restatements (with Paul Michas and Adrienne C. Rhodes).

 - Audit Outcomes of Initiating a Chief Accounting Officer (CAO) Position (dissertation).

 - Licensed CPA in Arizona

 Awards and Honors

 - Eller College of Management Research Grant

 - J. Kenneth and Nancy N. Jones Scholarship [2009-2013]